AyeCode/invoicing/readme.txt

-Mark invoice viewed when a user view it from invoice history - FIXED 100% discount with first time payment for recurring payment should not redirect to gateway - FIXED Fix 503 error while visiting checkout page if w3 total cache is active - FIXED
+Mark invoice viewed when a user view it from invoice history - FIXED 100% discount with first time payment for recurring payment should not redirect to gateway - FIXED Fix 503 error while visiting checkout page if w3 total cache is active - FIXED Problem in submitting the checkout form with full price discount - FIXED

 = 1.0.10 =
 Invalid invoice user id error sometimes when require login to checkout disabled - FIXED